P5+1

 The P5+1 refers to the UN Security Council's five permanent members (the P5); namely China, France, Russia, the United Kingdom, and the United States; plus Germany.
 The P5+1 is often referred to as the E3+3 by European countries.
-It is a group of six world powers which, in 2006, joined together in diplomatic efforts with Iran with regard to its nuclear program.
+It is a group of six world powers which, in 2006, joined in diplomatic efforts with Iran with regard to its nuclear program.

 History

 In June 2006, China, Russia, and the United States joined the three EU-3 countries, which had been negotiating with Iran since 2003, to offer another proposal for comprehensive negotiations with Iran.

 Up to then, the UN Security Council has adopted six resolutions in response to the Iranian nuclear program.
 The first resolution, #1696, was adopted in July 2006 and demands that Iran halt its uranium enrichment-related and reprocessing activities.

 The next three years saw the adoption of three more resolutions, #1737 in December 2006, #1747 in March 2007, and #1803 in March 2008, which have imposed gradual sanctions on Iranian individuals and entities believed to be involved in Iran's nuclear and missile programs.

 UN Security Council Resolution #1835, adopted in September 2008, restated the Security Council's demands made in resolution #1696 of 2006, but without imposing additional sanctions.